watson-developer-cloud/tone-analyzer-nodejs/README.md

             <your application name>.mybluemix.net

-For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix][getting_started].
+For more details about developing applications that use Watson Developer Cloud services in IBM Cloud, see [Getting started with Watson Developer Cloud and IBM Cloud][getting_started].

 ## Troubleshooting

-* The main source of troubleshooting and recovery information is the Bluemix log.
+* The main source of troubleshooting and recovery information is the IBM Cloud log.
 To view the log, run the following command:

   ```sh
   cf logs <application-name> --recent